x-poppy/x-poppy.github.io/README.md

 ### Easy to create a new admin application

-`poppy-admin` support create the application at runtime. also we can define the application's look and feel, contents and permissions.
+`poppy-admin` support create the application at runtime.
+Also we can define the application's look and feel, contents and permissions.

 ## Contributing